Blackheath Conservatoire Complaints Policy and Procedure

 This policy is designed to inform customers, parents and staff of Blackheath Conservatoire of the procedures for dealing with complaints.
-This policy and procedure will be relied upon in respect of all complaints by customers, students and parents except in respect of child protection allegations.
-These are covered by a separate Child Protection Policy, and all staff should be aware of, and bound by, the processes and stipulations of this procedure.
+This policy and procedure will be relied upon in respect of all complaints by customers, learners and parents except in respect of Child protection allegations.
+These are covered by a separate Safeguarding Policy, and all staff should be aware of, and bound by, the processes and stipulations of this procedure.

-In summary, the Conservatoire expects that the majority of concerns will be resolved informally and we will use all reasonable endeavours to resolve any complaints or concerns that are raised informally.
-If informal channels fail to resolve the issue, a formal complaints procedure about any matter other than a child protection allegation, must be given in writing to the Managing Director and will be dealt with under the relevant parts of the Complaints Policy and Procedure (the “Policy”).
+If informal channels fail to resolve the issue, a formal complaints procedure about any matter other than a child protection allegation, must be given in writing to the Executive Director and will be dealt with under this Complaints Policy and Procedure.

-- We will do all we can to resolve the concern and to ensure the complainant is happy with their or their child’s experience at the Conservatoire.
+- We will do all we can to resolve your concern and to ensure you are happy with the experience you and/or your child receives at the Conservatoire

 - All complaints and expressions of concern will be treated seriously and confidentially.
 Once a complaint is in process, confidentiality is deemed binding on all parties to that complaint.
 This is to protect all those involved while the issues are resolved.